Overview of HYCM fees and charges

 HYCM deposit fee

 Deposit fees are applied when you send money to your trading account from your bank account.
-Usually brokers don't charge money for that and HYCM is not different: you will see the exact same amount on your brokerage account that you sent by any of the deposit methods HYCM offers.
+Usually brokers don't charge money for that but HYCM is different: they do charge you a fee when you transfer your money from your bank account to your brokerage account.

 HYCM withdrawal fee

 Unfortunately, quite like the majority of the online brokers we have reviewed HYCM does charge a withdrawal fee of $0.0 for the bank transfer.
 This means that you need to pay this amount of money when you transfer your money back to your bank account.
 It's up to you to decide whether this is a high amount or not as it's dependent mostly on the size of the transferred amount.